CraftRigs

 Final Verdict: Buy It (For the Right Use Case)

 The RTX 5070 is a genuinely good card at a genuinely good price.
-It's the fastest 12GB GPU on the market, costs $549, and runs 13B/27B models at speeds that feel responsive and real.
-For most hobbyists and builders, this is the right pick.
+It's the fastest 12GB GPU on the market, costs $549, and runs 8B–14B models at speeds that feel responsive.
+For most hobbyists and builders working in this model range, this is the right pick.

 Buy the RTX 5070 if: